-Secondly, once a potential borrower has been approved, nothing then happens until he signs a ‘promissory note,’ usual in the form of a loan application form and returns it to the bank/building society.
+Secondly, once a potential borrower has been approved, nothing then happens until he signs a ‘promissory note,’ usually in the form of a loan application form and returns it to the bank/building society.

 But, how does the bank actually reflect this ‘loan transaction’ in its books?
 The borrower’s note is deposited as an asset of the bank and is credited to the bank’s asset base but according to the rules of double-entry bookkeeping, the bank must now also enter a debit entry to offset its credit entry thus ‘zero-ising’ the transaction.
 The account being debited is the bank’s own ‘chequing account,’ or demand deposit account and in bookkeeping terms a debit is a liability.
 (Remember this important point, I will return to it shortly.)

 Then, what the bank actually does is to deposit this ‘promissory note’ as ‘money’ on its books and they then transfer this ‘money’ into the bank’s own account as if it were their own and they do so without the customer’s permission.
 It is from this chequing (demand deposit) account that the bank then transfers the loan to the borrower.
 This is palpably fraud and common criminal conversion.